dergigi/dergigi.github.io/bitcoin/resources.md

 #### Proof-of-work

-In my opinion proof-of-work is one of the most misunderstood parts of the Bitcoin puzzle.
+In my opinion, proof-of-work is one of the most misunderstood parts of the Bitcoin puzzle.
 It solves multiple problems, making it one of the most integral parts of the system.
 The following articles explore proof-of-work in more
 detail: